molab-itp/p5mirror/README.md

 # clone this repo as folder p5mirror

-# create a new repo, named it p5mirror-p5name, and clone it next to p5mirror
+# create a new repo, named it p5mirror-p5name
+# where p5name is your p5js.editor user name
+# clone it next to p5mirror

 # for p5mirror-p5name, add to .gitignore
 .DS_Store
 downloads/zips